Abdillahi Nassir: Awards

-On 22 December 2006, Sheikh Abdilahi Nassir was among the 17 Kenyans who were honoured with the Freedom of the City of Nairobi Award.
-The award was issued to senior citizens who attended the Lancaster House conference, in the United Kingdom, which gave birth to the Constitution for Independent Kenya.
+On 22 December 2006, Sheikh Abdilahi Nassir was among the 17 Kenyans who received the Freedom of the City of Nairobi Award, issued to those who attended the Lancaster House conference, in the United Kingdom, which gave birth to the Constitution for Independent Kenya.

-In April 2011 at the 72nd Supreme Council Session in Mombasa, the then Africa Federation Chairman Alhaj Anwarali Dharamsi bestowed the Abbasi Medal to Sheikh Abdillahi Nassir in recognition of his long outstanding, honorable and dedicated services in the cause of Islam and for propagating the madh’hab of Ahlul Bayt (‘A).
+In April 2011 at the 72nd Supreme Council Session in Mombasa, the then Africa Federation Chairman Alhaj Anwarali Dharamsi bestowed the Abbasi Medal to Sheikh Abdillahi Nassir.